NaikoScript/r/README.md

 Naiko service so the scripts can connect with the naiko service
-they are obsfucated so they cannot be overflown with messages
+some of them are obsfucated so they cannot be overflown with requests